 Fuel Injector Cleaner

 Fuel injector cleaners are an upgrade from gas treatments since they contain polyetheramine (PEA), which is one of the strongest cleaning agents.
 It also cleans more parts in comparison including the direct fuel injectors.
-The compound also removes clogs and carbon buildup in the fuel filter to restore it to its full functioning level.
+The compound also removes clogs and carbon buildup in other parts of the fuel system to further improve overall health of the system.